 MURCA is an elite group of ultrarunners that not many have heard of.
 Yet.
 This is because we do not currently have big brand sponsorship and are not on the podium at major races.
 What we do have are some of the toughest individuals in the sport.
 We make up approximately .00012% of the U.S. population.
 We are the few, the proud, the Marine UltraRunners Club of America (MURCA).
 MURCA is an exclusive group of Marine veterans who run ultramarathons.
-With approximately 400-500 Marine veteran ultrarunners in the U.S. today, almost half of them are members of MURCA (MURCAns), and are a special breed of athletes who know no limits.
+We estimate that there are 500-700 Marine veteran ultrarunners in the U.S. today, and nearly half of them are already members of MURCA (MURCAns); a special breed of athletes who never stop pushing their limits.

 Billy Yang recently released a video called “The Why”, in which he explores the most common reasons people run 100-mile ultramarathons.
 This latest video, adding to his already impressive body of work, surely resonates with runners, athletes in other sports, and even non-runners who wonder why we would put ourselves through such physical and mental suffering.
 The video poses the oft-asked question…“why am I doing this?”
 Whether it is during training or during a race, at some point we all must face this question honestly.
 Not everyone’s answer will be the same.
 One commonality between MURCAns, is that their time as Marines equipped them with a high level of mental and physical fortitude, making ultrarunning a natural fit.
 I recently asked a few MURCAns why they run ultras.
 This is what that had to say.

 Frank Bozanich – AUA Ultrarunning Hall of Fame 2013 Inductee